fluidex/fluidex.github.io/content/posts/2021-03-03-updates/index.en.md

 The money is sufficient for our current development.
 We are not seeking further financing for the time being.

 __Update 2021.04.15:__
-The project may soon launch a seed round of equity financing, and is looking for raising a total amount of around US$1 million at a valuation of US$7-10 million.
+The project may soon launch a seed round of equity financing, and is looking for raising a total amount (with previous rounds altogether) of around US$1 million, at a valuation of US$7-10 million.

 # Technical contribution to other projects